digdeeproots/provable-refactorings/README.md

 Each recipe is guaranteed to be bug-for-bug compatible.
 This means that the code before and after the transformation is guaranteed to have exactly the same behavior, including unintented behavior.
 More plainly:

-> Never accidentally introduce nor fix a bug, including one that you don't know exists. maintain all behavior, including unknown or unspecified behavior.
+> Never accidentally introduce nor fix a bug, including one that you don't know exists.
+Maintain all behavior, including unknown or unspecified behavior.

 This property allows these refactorings to be used in a wide variety of contexts in which other refactorings are insufficiently safe.
 That shifts the economics of software design, and allows design improvement of otherwise intractible code bases.